-Page no

-1. Policy Aims 5

-2. Policy Scope 5

-2.1 Links with other policies and practices 6

-3. Monitoring and Review 6

-4. Roles and Responsibilities 6

-4.1 The leadership and management team and governors 7

-4.2 The Designated Safeguarding Lead 7

-4.3 Members of staff 8

-4.4 Staff who manage the technical environment 9

-4.5 Learners 9

-4.6 Parents 9

-5. Education and Engagement Approaches 10

-5.1 Education and engagement with learners 10

-5.2 Vulnerable Learners 11

-5.3 Training and Engagement with staff 12

-6. Responding to Online Safety Incidents and Concerns 13

-6.1 Concerns about Learner Welfare 13

-6.2 Staff Misuse 14

-7. Procedures for Responding to Specific Online Incidents or Concerns 14

-7.1 Online Sexual Violence and Sexual Harassment between Children 14

-7.2 Youth Produced Sexual Imagery or "Sharing Nudes and semi nudes" 15

-7.3 Online Child Sexual Abuse and Exploitation including County Lines 16

-7.4 Indecent Images of Children (IIOC) 17

-7.5 Cyberbullying 18

-7.6 Cybercrimes 18

-7.7 Online Hate 19

-7.8 Online Radicalisation and Extremism 19

-8. Safer Use of Technology 20

-8.1 Classroom Use 20

-8.2 Managing Internet Access 20

-8.3 Filtering and Monitoring 20

-8.4 Managing Personal Data Online 21

-8.5 Security and Management of Information Systems 21

-8.5.1 Password policy 22

-8.6 Managing the Safety of the Website 22

-8.7 Publishing Images and Videos Online 22

-8.8 Managing Email 22

-8.9 Live Stream Lessons for Remote Learning 23

-8.10 Management of Learning Platforms 25

-8.11 Management of Applications (apps) used to Record Learners Progress 25

-East Sussex County Counci \approx \approx

-9. Social Media 26 9.1 Expectations 26 9.2 Staff Personal Use of Social Media 27 9.3 Learners' Personal Use of Social Media 28 9.4 Official Use of Social Media 28 10.
-Use of Personal Devices and Mobile Phones 30 10.1 Expectations 30 10.2 Staff Use of Personal Devices and Mobile Phones 31 10.3 Learners' Use of Personal Devices and Mobile Phones 31 10.4 Visitors' Use of Personal Devices and Mobile Phones 32 10.5 Officially provided mobile phones and devices 32 11.
-Useful Links for Education Settings 33 12.
-Linking your Online Safety Policy with other school policies 34

-Wivelsfield Primary School Online Safety Policy

-Key Details

-Designated Safeguarding Lead (s): Helen Smith

-Named Governor with lead responsibility: Rhodri James

-Date agreed and ratified by Governing Body: September 2022

-Date of next review: September 2023

-This policy will be reviewed at least annually.
-It will also be revised following any concerns and/or updates to national and local guidance or procedure

-Online Safety Policy
+1. Policy Aims5 2.
+Policy Scope 2.1 Links with other policies and practices8 2.2 Online safety in community activities, after-school clubs and tuition8 3.
+Monitoring and Review9 4.
+Roles and Responsibilities 4.1 The leadership and management team and governors will: 4.2 The Designated Safeguarding Lead (DSL) will: 4.3 It is the responsibility of all members of staff to: 4.4 It is the responsibility of staff managing the technical environment to: 13 4.5.
+It is the responsibility of learners (at a level that is appropriate to their individual and ability) to: age 4.6 It is the responsibility of parents and carers to: 5.
+Education and Engagement Approaches 5.1 Education and engagement with learners 5.2 Vulnerable Learners 5.3 Training and engagement with staff 5.4 Awareness and engagement with parents and carers 6.
+Responding to Online Safety Incidents and Concerns

+6.1 Concerns about Learners' Welfare

+6.2 Staff Misuse

+7. Procedures for Responding to Specific Online Incidents or Concerns 20

+7.1 Child-on-child online sexual violence and sexual harassment

+7.2 Youth Produced Sexual Imagery ('Sharing nudes and semi nudes') 22

+7.3 Online Child Sexual Abuse and Exploitation (including child criminal exploitation and County Lines)

+7.4 Indecent Images of Children (IIOC)

+7.5 Cyberbullying

+7.6 Cybercrime

+7.7 Online Hate

+7.8 Online Radicalisation and Extremism

+8. Safer Use of Technology

+8.1 Classroom Use

+8.2 Managing Internet Access

+8.3 Filtering and Monitoring

+8.3.1 Decision Making

+8.3.2 Decision Making

+8.3.3 Monitoring

+8.4 Managing Personal Data Online

+8.5 Security and Management of Information Systems 32

+8.5.1 Password Policy 33

+8.6 Managing the Safety of our Website 33

+8.7 Publishing Images and Videos Online 34

+8.8 Managing Email 34

+8.8.1 Staff Email 35

+8.8.2 Learner Email 35

+8.9 Live Stream Lessons for Remote Learning 35

+8.10 Management of Learning Platforms 38

+8.11 Management of Applications (apps) used to Record Children's Progress (if used) 3 9

+9. Social Media 40

+9.1 Expectations 40

+9.2 Staff Personal Use of Social Media 40

+9.3 Learners' Personal Use of Social Media 43

+9.4 Official Use of Social Media (Only include if setting has official social media a)44

+10 Use of Personal Devices and Mobile Phones 45

+10.1 Expectations 46

+10.2 Staff Use of Personal Devices and Mobile Phones 46

+10.3 Learners' Use of Personal Devices and Mobile Phones 47

+10.4 Visitors' Use of Personal Devices and Mobile Phones 10.5 Officially provided mobile phones and devices Members of staff will be issued with a work phone number and email address, where contact with learners/parents/carers is required 11 .
+Useful Links for Educational Settings pil Acceptable Use of Technology Policy Agreements (including Remote Learning if needed d) Early Year and Key Stage 1 (0-6) - The Agreement Acceptable Use of Technology Statement and Forms for Parents/Carers 54 Staff Remote Learning AUP 57 Online Policy Annex - school/setting Remote Learning/Meeting Policy 61